Jagan-J/AI_Radiologist/README.md

 The most of the X_Ray image has more black space and X_Ray content is located at the center of the image.
 So, I need only the X-Ray content & will eliminate the unwanted areas.
 To do this, I build a method called "Content Based Image Retrieval using edge detection"

 STEP 1: Morph close ((OpenCV lib)<br/>
-STEP 2: Adaptive histogram equalization (step 1 & 2 helps to suppress the text in th eimage) STEP 3: Edge Finder (using canny)
+STEP 2: Adaptive histogram equalization (step 1 & 2 helps to suppress the text in th eimage)<br/>
+STEP 3: Edge Finder (using canny)<br/>
-STEP 4: Based on th edge detected, cropping the image (Content Based Image Retrieval using edge detection)
+STEP 4: Based on th edge detected, cropping the image (Content Based Image Retrieval using edge detection)<br/>

 BEFORE IMAGE PROCESSING: